chinghuachen/natural-language-classifier-nodejs/README.md

 	For more details about developing applications that use Watson Developer Cloud services in Bluemix, see [Getting started with Watson Developer Cloud and Bluemix][getting_started].

-1. To get the app to respond to input, you need to train the classifier.
-For information about how to train with the sample data, see the [tutorial](https://github.com/watson-developer-cloud/natural-language-classifier-nodejs-cli#stage-3-create-and-train-a-classifier).
+1. To get the app to respond to input, you need to obtain service credentials and train the Classifier.
+For instructions on how to do this, refer to our general documentation [here](https://watson.stage1.mybluemix.net/doc/nl-classifier/get_start.shtml).

 ## Running locally

+If you prefer to host your app locally, follow these steps after you have completed the steps above.
+Note that to run the Classifier service, your app will still need to be connected to Bluemix.

 1. Download and install [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/).

 1. Configure the code to connect to your service: